Manage exclusions for Microsoft Defender for Endpoint and Microsoft Defender Antivirus

 - Troubleshooting information (just in case something goes wrong while migrating).

 An "allow" indicator is the strongest type of exclusion you can define in Defender for Endpoint.
 Make sure to use indicators sparingly (only when necessary), and review all exclusions periodically.

 Submitting files for analysis

 If you have a file that you think is wrongly detected as malware (a false positive), or a file that you suspect might be malware even though it wasn't detected (a false negative), you can submit the file to Microsoft for analysis.
-Your submission will be scanned immediately, and will then be reviewed by Microsoft security analysts.
-You'll be able to check the status of your submission on the submission history page.
+Your submission is scanned immediately, and will then be reviewed by Microsoft security analysts.
+You're able to check the status of your submission on the submission history page.